pauljones0/rfd-discord-bot/README.md

 *   **Deals Not Appearing in Discord:**
     1.  **Check Cloud Scheduler:** Go to Cloud Scheduler in the GCP Console.
 Verify the job (`rfd-bot-trigger`) status.
 Look at "Last run" and "Result".
 If it's failing, check its logs.
     2.  **Check Cloud Run Logs:** Go to Cloud Logging and filter for your `rfd-discord-bot` service.
-Look for any errors related to RSS fetching, Firestore operations, or sending messages to Discord.
+Look for any errors related to the RFD site, Firestore operations, or sending messages to Discord.
     3.  **Discord Webhook URL:** Ensure the `DISCORD_WEBHOOK_URL` environment variable in your Cloud Run service configuration is correct and the webhook is still valid in Discord.
     4.  **Firestore Data:** Check Firestore to see if the `last_processed_deal` document in the `bot_state` collection is being updated.
 If it's stuck, it might indicate an issue processing a specific deal.